dtc-tech/network-diagrams/README.md

 # network-diagrams
-A collection of network diagrams from /r/selfhosted
+A collection of network diagrams from https://reddit.com/r/selfhosted and ttps://reddit.com/r/homelab.